Xie An: Prior to the Battle of Fei River

 As prime minister, Xie tried to show leniency to people, and that was manifested by a number of general pardons that the Jin imperial government declared.
-He also changed the tax system from based on land ownership to a head tax in 376.
+He also changed the tax system from being based on land ownership to a head tax in 376.

 Meanwhile, Jin's rival Former Qin was expanding itself in the north, destroying Former Yan in 370, seizing Jin's Liang (梁州, modern southern Shaanxi) and Yi (益州, modern Sichuan and Chongqing) Provinces in 373, and destroying Dai and the nominal Jin vassal Former Liang in 376.
 In 378, Former Qin launched attacks on the key Jin cities of Xiangyang, Weixing (魏興; southeast of present-day Suqian, Jiangsu), and Pengcheng (彭城, in modern Xuzhou, Jiangsu).
 While Xie An's nephew, the general Xie Xuan, was able to repel the Former Qin attack on Pengcheng, Xiangyang and Weixing fell in 379, and Jin's position appeared even more desperate.
 However, it was said that Xie, through his calmness, calmed the hearts of the people.
 In 383, Huan Chong launched a counterattack to try to recapture Xiangyang, but after some inconclusive battles, Huan withdrew.